Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

 ## Installation

-This code has been tested with `Python >= 3.10` on `Linux` and `MacOS`, and should likely work under Windows as well.
+This code has been tested with `Python >= 3.8` on `Linux` and `MacOS`, and should likely work under Windows as well.
+There are two ways for installing the repository

+#### Using Docker-image
-1. To use this code in development mode simply clone the repository and install the dependencies.
+To use this using the docker.
+Build the provide Dockerfile. code in development mode simply clone the repository and install the dependencies.

+1. Clone the repository

     ```bash
     # Clone the repository
+    $ git clone <github-url>
+    ```

+2. Build the docker image (the building can take a couple of minutes):

+    ```bash
+    $ docker build -f Dockerfile . -t treemodelling:latest
+    ```

+3. Run docker container (as jupyter server on port 8888):

+    ```bash
+    $ docker run -v `pwd`/pctm:/usr/local/app/pctm -v `pwd`/dataset:/usr/local/app/dataset -it -p 8888:8888 treemodelling:latest
+    ```

+    The `-v` command is used to mount volumes for both data and code to the container.
+    One could run the image in iteractive mode using the following run command ```docker run -v `pwd`/pctm:/usr/local/app/pctm -v `pwd`/dataset:/usr/local/app/dataset -it --entrypoint /bin/bash treemodelling:latest```.

+#### Build from scratch

+1. Clone the repository and install the dependencies.

+    ```bash
+    # Clone the repository
-    git clone <github-url>
+    $ git clone <github-url>

     # Install dependencies
-    cd PointCloud_Tree_Modelling
+    $ cd PointCloud_Tree_Modelling
-    python -m pip install -r requirements.txt
+    $ python -m pip install -r requirements.txt
     ```

 2. Build [AdTree](https://github.com/tudelft3d/AdTree)